Photo: Typical 19th century American town, from my own collection.

-A few years ago, we lived in a McMansion in the suburbs, with three finished levels, two kitchens, five bedrooms, and three and half baths.
+A few years ago, we lived in a McMansion in the suburbs, with three finished levels, two kitchens, five bedrooms, and three and a half baths.
 We had the house built to accommodate extended family, and at least for me, it was a dream home.

 When we moved from there, it was under the duress of an earlier series of tragedies, and we gave away an incredible amount of stuff, including gorgeous, expensive furniture.
 I let the next door neighbors drag away a large, really beautiful neo-Roman style Pulaski bookcase, which they polished to perfection and placed in their front room.
 Standing with them, admiring the piece in its new home, I thought, “You’ll regret this later, giving up so many things in haste.”
 I had once loved that bookcase.

 I’ve missed nothing we gave away.
 I don’t miss that house.
 Nor do I miss the smaller cookie-cutter house in the suburbs we rented for a while before we moved here.
 The last place had a nice swimming pool, where none of us bothered to swim.